A limited collection of 15 riverside homes, shaped by the restored mill and its surrounding grounds.

 Residences

-Within the mill, homes range from one-bedroom apartments through to three-bedroom duplex residences with balconies overlooking the river.
+Within the mill, homes range from one-bedroom apartments through to four-bedroom duplex residences with balconies overlooking the river.
 Each home has a unique layout; all benefit from light-filled living spaces.

 Avon Mill will also feature a pair of mews-style two-bedroom houses, due for completion later this year.